How RPA Technology Is Helping Humanity?

 And RPA’s potential effect on workplaces is on an exponential increase.
 Any task that are small scale, say copy pasting 30 documents or filling 50 application forms for customers is easy for anyone to handle.
 But when it comes to filling out 500 or 5000 forms, or maintaining those records becomes exhausting easily.
 In such a situation, we all would face frustration and stress.
 The work is no longer challenging and awarding, particularly while performing a repetitive routine task and while handling a plethora of data.

 Even if the task is executed, it would consume a lot of time, effort and we may encounter errors.
 This is where RPA provides a helping hand and help gain measurable efficiencies.
-This article explains how RPA is a friend for us all in solving human inefficiencies in the manual process.
+This article explains how RPA is our friend in solving human inefficiencies in usual manual processes.

 Inefficiencies of a manual process: